halevans/Ski-Map-App/README.md

 ## Future Improvements

 - Incorporating a larger API database.
 Currently, the data is limited to Zermatt only for building, testing and for loading speed purposes (the [full list of every ski area on the site](https://skimap.org/SkiAreas/index.json) > 5 seconds to load each time)
+- Adding a Search component to filter through the cards for the different area and/or years
+- Adding a Favourite button to the MapCards, and showing these on the Favourites page
 - Deploying to GitHib Pages instead of Netlify.
 Following these instructions almost got it working.
 Just needed to amend navigation errors (i.e. it would chop off `/Ski-Map-App`
     - https://stackoverflow.com/questions/72251483/home-component-is-not-rendering-when-the-app-loads-on-github-pages-but-loading-o
     - https://github.com/rafgraph/spa-github-pages#usage-instructions